 Study labels: author names, publication years, and sample sizes.
 These appear on the left axis and help readers locate familiar studies.

-If you have not yet computed your effect sizes, use the Effect Size Calculator to convert raw group means, proportions, or correlation coefficients into a common metric before importing them.
+If you have not yet computed your effect sizes, use the free effect size tool to convert raw group means, proportions, or correlation coefficients into a common metric before importing them.

 Choosing Your Heterogeneity Model: REML vs DerSimonian-Laird